agilestacks/stack-apps/apps/python-flask/README.md

 ```
 Save the file (`CMD+S`)

-Now my skaffold log looks like the following
+ou will see the following Skaffold logs updates in the Tasks output window:
 ```
 Watching for changes...
 [rubik-7d9655fcdc-dv8fv applicaiton]  * Serving Flask app "app.py"